jordanparker6/sklearn-textclassifier/README.md

 ## Train

-A model must be trained and saved as a pickle file prior to serving.
+A model must be trained and pickled prior to serving.
 The train.py script within the train directory assists with this.

 The following models are available for training:
  - LinearSVC